 These are also called immediate release, although it can still take a while for the medicine to release into your body.
 You may not notice any changes in your behaviour straight away.

-Also called XL, slow, modified or prolonged release.
+Also called XL, extended, modified or prolonged release.

 Dosage and strength

 The dose you need depends on the type of methylphenidate you’re taking and what you're taking it for.

 Dose for standard tablets or capsules